zzzprojects/docs/bulk-operations.net/pages/faq/faq-license.md

 ### What's a developer seat?
 A developer seat is a developer working for your company and developing code directly with our product.

-You don't have to purchase developer seat for front-end developer or back-end developer which doesn't use our product API.
+You don't have to purchase a developer seat for front-end developer or back-end developer which doesn't use our product API.

-Since you buy developer seat, you can develop an unlimited amount of projects within your company.
+Since you bought developer seats, you can develop an unlimited amount of projects within your company.

 ### What's the cost for additional developer seat?
 The cost for additional developer seat is usually extremely low.
 We want to make sure our library is accessible for small and large company.